5 Benefits of WebXR

 4 - Low Entry Barrier

-Since content is expected to load quickly on the web and no installation is needed, the user can be in your 3D web app in no time.
-Once you convince him, you can still allow installing your app as PWA (Progressive Web App).
+Since content is expected to load quickly on the web and no installation is needed, the user can be running your 3D web app in no time.

 5 - Rapid Development